New research unravels what was previously a mystery: how do taste buds change in people with obesity?

 For 8 weeks, Kaufman and team fed rodents either a regular diet (consisting of only 14 percent fat) or a high-fat diet (which consisted of 58 percent fat).

-After the study period, obese mice had fewer taste buds than the regular mice.
+After the study period, mice with obesity had fewer taste buds than the regular mice.
 In fact, the high-fat diet reduced the number of their taste buds by 25 percent.
 But why did this happen?

-The researchers also found that obese mice had higher levels of a pro-inflammatory cell called TNF-alpha, a class of pro-inflammatory cytokine.
+The researchers also found that mice with obesity had higher levels of a pro-inflammatory cell called TNF-alpha, a class of pro-inflammatory cytokine.

-Kaufman and team also genetically engineered a mouse model that was incapable of producing these cytokines, and interestingly, the researchers found that these mice did not lose any taste buds — despite being fed a high-fat diet and becoming obese.
+Kaufman and team also genetically engineered a mouse model that was incapable of producing these cytokines, and interestingly, the researchers found that these mice did not lose any taste buds — despite being fed a high-fat diet and developing obesity.

 Additionally, the scientists injected TNF-alpha into the tongues of normal-weight mice.
-This caused the rodents to lose taste buds as well, despite the fact that they were not obese.
+This caused the rodents to lose taste buds as well, despite the fact that they did not have obesity.

 These findings “demonstrate that chronic low-grade inflammation brought on by obesity […] is likely the cause of taste dysfunction seen in obese populations — by upsetting this balance of renewal and cell death,” write the authors.

-In fact, the researchers noted that obese mice had a higher rate of taste bud cell death, while the rate at which new progenitor cells appeared in the tongue decreased.
+In fact, the researchers noted that mice with obesity had a higher rate of taste bud cell death, while the rate at which new progenitor cells appeared in the tongue decreased.

 “These data together suggest that gross adiposity stemming from chronic exposure to a high-fat diet is associated with a low-grade inflammatory response causing a disruption in the balancing mechanisms of taste bud maintenance and renewal.”